 You really have more options, but you must start preparing sooner.

 Start interviewing and talking to caregiving agencies before Mom’s discharge from the hospital so you don’t feel rushed into making a decision.
 Not all agencies are the same.
-Here are some questions to get you started.
+Here are some questions to get you started with possible senior in-home care in Houston or in the nearby areas.

 - Are you licensed?